 - Reformat documents so they are accessible.

 - Plan a rehearsal time prior to the event (even 30 minutes before) for a technical practice.
-If there are captioners or interpreters, ensure they are invited to the practice as well!
+If there are captioners or interpreters, ensure they are invited to any practices as well!

 During The Event